Updated Dec, 2015

 7:27 Blessed be the LORD God of our fathers, which hath put such a thing as this in the king’s heart, to beautify the house of the LORD which is in Jerusalem: 7:28 And hath extended mercy unto me before the king, and his counsellors, and before all the king’s mighty princes.
 And I was strengthened as [because God had inspired this work.] the hand of the LORD my God was upon me, and I gathered together out of Israel chief men to go up with me.

-These are the people who accompanied Ezra to Jerusalem to teach and restore true religion to prepare the people for the first physical coming of Christ.
+These are the people who accompanied Ezra to Jerusalem to teach and restore true religion and build the city to prepare the people for the first physical coming of Christ.

 In the first century as today in spiritual Judah; those who were faithful to God and looking for Christ were the ones that he came to; while the proud and self willed did not recognize nor receive Christ, as it is in spiritual Judah [the church of God] this very day.